germal/OpenCVB/README.md

 bar charts, spreadsheets, or text.

-Making these languages and libraries available while using the same infrastructure shaped a standardized class for OpenCV examples.
+Making these languages and libraries available while using the same infrastructure shaped a standardized class for OpenCVB algorithms.
 Implementing hundreds of examples with the same reusable class structure has confirmed the approach is useful.
-The result is a starting point to add depth and explore OpenCV.
+The result is a starting point to add depth and explore its usage with OpenCV.

 There are other objectives.
 Convolutions combined with neural nets (CNN’s) are a successful approach to computer vision.
 CNN’s detect differences within a set of